-The District provides support for a number of Tier 1 climate approaches, including: Culturally responsive PBIS, Relationships First (restorative justice practices), mindfulness, community meeting, pro-social recess & lunch, and youth voice and leadership.
+The District provides support for a number of Tier 1 climate approaches, including: Culturally Responsive PBIS (CR-PBIS), Relationships First (restorative-justice practices), Schoolwide Social and Emotional Learning (SW-SEL), pro-social recess, and youth voice and leadership.

 Based on their schools' goals, leaders may consider including the following in their budgets.
 Any climate programming included in the school budget must align with the Schoolwide Plan and be identified in collaboration with staff from the Office of Student Supports.
+Please note, all K-8 schools are required to implement at least 20 minutes of recess daily.
+The Office of School Climate & Culture has provided budgeting guidelines for implementation below.

-Tier 1 Supports for Climate and Social-Emotional Learning Approach Element Cost All Tier 1 climate Summer pay for 10-month school staff to engage in climate planning and training (up to 30 hours total staff time in July & August) No cost to schools approaches specified in school plan Sept - June: EC pay for school staff to participate in before or after school meetings or PD.
+Tier 1 Supports for Climate and Social-Emotional Learning Approach Element Cost All Tier 1 climate approaches specified in Summer pay for 10-month school staff to engage in climate planning and training (up to 30 hours total staff time in July & August) No cost to schools school plan Sept - June: EC pay for school staff to participate in before or after school meetings or PD.
 2 hours/month for up to 10 staff members/school.
-Culturally Responsive PBIS School District PBIS Coach Student incentive/acknowledgement funds @ \$20/student PBIS Rewards software licenses for each student No cost to schools Additional funds for student incentives/acknowledgments Up to \$1,500 per school School District Relationships First Coach No cost to schools Relationships First 1 full day of startup training is recommended during the summer, but not required EC time for school staff (or schedule during reorg week - discuss with your RF coach) Training and ongoing coaching for Climate Managers Access to Keep Playing online resource Multiple recess & lunch consultation visits throughout the year No cost to K-8 schools Pro-social Recess Support (provided in collaboration with Playworks) Playworks Coach Program • Full-time on-site trained Americorps member to facilitate fun, positive recess. \$42,000 - \$44,000 Playworks Team-up Program On-site trainer to provide recess coaching and PD one week per month \$22,000 - \$23,000
+Culturally Responsive School District PBIS Coach Student incentive/acknowledgement funds @ \$20/student PBIS Rewards software licenses for each student No cost to schools PBIS Additional funds for student incentives/ acknowledgments See: Budget Considerations for District-Coached CR-PBIS schools Up to \$1,500 per school School District Relationships First Coach No cost to schools Relationships First 1 full day of startup training is recommended during the summer, but not required EC time for school staff (or schedule during reorg week - discuss with your RF coach) Training and ongoing coaching for Climate Managers Training for School Climate Staff Access to Keep Playing online resource Multiple recess & lunch consultation visits throughout the year No cost to K-8 schools Playworks Coach Program • Full-time on-site trained Americorps member to facilitate fun, positive recess. \$44,000 Pro-social Recess Support (provided in collaboration with Playworks) Playworks Team-up Program Playworks Site Coordinator on-site five days/month model and teach strategies, games, and systems to develop and sustain pro-social recess Works alongside recess staff and teachers.
+A Playworks Program Manager works directly with school administration and Climate & Culture Coaches to guide recess implementation at each site.
+Support in key areas: Direct consultative support Recess staff training \$24,000